DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-03-08-SSR-Browser-Wishlist.md

 Then consider weighing in.
 Consider bringing up your wishlist.
 Look at your workflow, look at what the JS world is doing, and consider what would help you.
 And ask for it.
 Talk about it.
 Make it known.
 The people working in the different WG need this kind of information and material to support their case.

-For this, the two best stuff i know of are the old [Designing Systematics